 This part of the program is a work-study, which takes place at a dealership service department.
 Students apply and practice skills correlating with the Automotive Service Excellence (ASE) Education Foundation task list.
-Five credit hours each skills immediately.
+Five credit hours each implement their newly learned skills immediately.
 This program is accredited by the Automotive Service Excellence (ASE) Education Foundation.